mozilla/playdoh-docs/getting-started/upgrading.rst

         INSTALLED_APPS = list(INSTALLED_APPS) + [ ... ]

    Do the same for any other lists which have been customized.
+   This will ensure that you inherit the default funfactory settings.

    You can remove any entries in ``INSTALLED_APPS`` from your ``settings.py`` if they are already in ``funfactory.settings_base.py``.